beccadax/swift-evolution/proposals/0000-throwing-properties.md

 There are several possible designs in this space, so any proposal along these lines might differ in its details, but I hope you understand what I'm getting at here.

+The important point in sketching this idea is that it is only possible if *all* members of a protocol can throw.
+If (as suggested in the "Alternatives considered" section) getters could not throw, this feature would not be able to work.